 Surrogate matching process

-For some intended parents, when they decide to pursue surrogacy, they already have a close friend or family member in mind to be their surrogate.
+Some intended parents, when they decide to pursue surrogacy, already have a close friend or family member in mind.
 Others use agencies to help match them with a surrogate and guide them through the entire process.
-Gestational surrogates sign up with an agency that thoroughly vets them to ensure all surrogates fit necessary qualifications and are physically and emotionally prepared for their role.
+Gestational surrogates sign up with an agency that thoroughly vets them.
+This ensures all surrogates fit the necessary qualifications and are physically and emotionally prepared for their role.

-Intended parents and potential gestational carriers both share what they are looking for in each other in terms of personality, viewpoints, and expectations.
-Based off of this information, the agency will match a surrogate with intended parents.
-Next, the intended parents and surrogates will get to contact each other to discuss important points such as views on selective reduction.
+Intended parents and potential gestational carriers both share what they are looking for in each other.
+What they are looking for in terms of personality, viewpoints, and expectations.
+Based on this information, the agency will match a surrogate with intended parents.
+Next, the intended parents and surrogates will get to contact each other to discuss important points.
+Things such as views on selective reduction.
 If both the intended parents and gestational carrier feel confident and excited about moving forward, the agency finalizes the match.